Unit Clerk Certificate Loading...

 - UC1202 Work Role: Introduction (3)

 - UC1213 Work Experience (5)

 In order to be eligible for the practicum/work experience at the end of the program (UC1213), students will need to present a minimum grade of C- in all courses in the program.

 Students may be required to attend their practicum at a location outside of Grande Prairie.

 Students may be required to defer their practicum if placements are not available.
 Students must complete their practicum within two years from the date they started the program.

-To be eligible to receive a Certificate in Unit Clerk, you must successfully complete the prescribed curriculum.
-Once you have completed all program requirements, please apply to graduate.
+To be eligible to receive a Certificate in Unit Clerk, students must successfully complete the prescribed curriculum.
+Once students have completed all program requirements, they may apply to graduate.